slynobody/SteamOS-Waydroid-Installer/README.md

 # Android-TV for SteamOS 3.9
-## waydroid with android-TV for main-/dev-channel of steamos
+## rel. recent android-TV for main-/dev-channel of steamos (+ some more tracking-protection)

 1. basics: copy/paste > konsole
 > sudo steamos-devmode enable --no-prompt